JonathanPalma-code/smart-cs-support-test/README.md

 ### Bug 4:

-While trying to edit an employee using http://localhost:3000/companies/13/employees/4/edit, it was giving me an error saying that it *“Couldn't find Company with 'id'=13”*.
+While trying to edit an employee on http://localhost:3000/companies/13/employees/4/edit, it was giving me an error saying that it *“Couldn't find Company with 'id'=13”*.

 The ID 13 is part of the Employee ID.
 To track which employee you want to edit, it is required the Company and Employee’s ID.
 I've started to check in *app/views/companies/show.html.erb* in tbody element we have: